 But, there is still that beautiful midwinter glow.
 That orange Valium light.
 No matter how brief.
 That brings us back to a warmer and more relaxed place.
 As we look toward it, which warms our skin, eases away tension and brightens our day.

 If you feel any of these issues raised effect you I would suggest going to see a qualified herbalist, medical practitioner or councillor about it.
 Also, these are just suggested recipes.
 The herbs, unlike allopathic drugs, can be used in many ways, combinations and formulations and i hope it might inspire you.
-I have listed the qualities we are expressing in the formulas next to them but herbs heal in many different ways and this is by no means all that they do.
+I have listed the qualities we are expressing in the formulas next to them but these herbs for resistance heal in many different ways and this is by no means all that they do.

 Midwinter glow tea – “Gheamhraidh blàths” [ii] (Winter Warmth)